21 amazing quotes on Man Utd’s Sancho: ‘Jadon’s a special player’

 Since leaving Manchester City in 2017, Sancho developed into one of the best young players in world football at Borussia Dortmund with his pace, trickery and end product earning him a bucketload of plaudits.

 His form in Germany prompted United to pay £75million to bring him back to the Premier League last summer but Sancho suffered from the inconsistencies that have plagued United’s season.

 The England international didn’t get much of a look-in under Solskjaer but has rediscovered his form under Ralf Rangnick.
 With a new manager expected to arrive at Old Trafford this summer, Sancho will surely play a crucial role in United’s rebuilding process.

-We’ve rounded up some of the best quotes on the winger from his coaches, team-mates and pundits.
+We’ve rounded up a collection of amazing quotes about the 22-year-old winger from his coaches, team-mates and pundits.

-“Jadon was someone who needed to be challenged,” Lancaster, his academy coach at Watford, told Sky Sports.
+“Jadon was someone who needed to be challenged,” Lancaster, his academy coach at Watford, told Sky Sports in 2018.
 “Some boys are scared of moving up a year, but he embraced it.
 That was one thing that separated him from the others.

 “As a coach you can measure how many passes they make, how many shots they take, how far they run, but it’s the immeasurable qualities that make the difference.